curroramos/DRONING/Vision/README.md

    git clone <repository-url>
    ```

 2. Install the required dependencies.
-Make sure you have Python and the `mediapipe` library installed.
+Make sure you have Python and OpenCV installed.
 If not, you can install them using the following commands:

    ```
-   pip install mediapipe
+   pip install opencv-python
    ```

-3. Connect your webcam and ensure that it is functioning correctly.

-4. Connect to the drone's camera through the appropriate network connection and ensure it is accessible.

-5. Once the dependencies are installed and the camera connections are established, you are ready to use the hand detection and drone control system.
+3. Once the dependencies are installed, you are ready to use the gate detection system.

 ## Configuration <a name="configuration"></a>

-Before running the hand detection and drone control system, you may need to modify the configuration based on your specific setup.
+Before running the gate detection system, you may need to modify the configuration based on your specific requirements.
 The configuration file can be found at `<path-to-config-file>`.
 Open the file and adjust the parameters as necessary.
-These parameters may include camera settings, gesture recognition thresholds, and drone control mappings.
+These parameters may include camera settings, image preprocessing options, and gate detection thresholds.

 ## Usage <a name="usage"></a>

-To use the hand detection and drone control system, follow these steps:
+To use the gate detection system, follow these steps:

-1. Ensure that your webcam and drone's camera are properly connected and accessible.
+1. Ensure that your camera or video source is connected to your system.

 2. Navigate to the cloned repository on your local machine: